thephez/backup-readme/platform/markdown/intro-to-testnet.md

 # Overview

 Testnet is the Dash testing network used for experimentation and evaluation of Dash Core and Dash Platform features.

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Testnet Stability
+>
-  "body": "As a testing network, Testnet may be subject to occasional updates and changes that break backwards compatibility.
-Please visit [this page](https://dash-testnet.freshstatus.io/) to see current testnet status.", "title": "Testnet Stability"
+> As a testing network, Testnet may be subject to occasional updates and changes that break backwards compatibility.
+Please visit [this page](https://dash-testnet.freshstatus.io/) to see current testnet status.
-}
-[/block]

 # Network Details